-Key words: dental therapist; dental workforce; expanded scope of practice; mid-level provider; patient satisfaction the general supervision of, or in collaborative agreements with, dentists.
-The recent adoption of accreditation standards by the Commission on Dental Accreditation has reignited a debate surrounding the state-by-state legalization of DTs in the United States.
-Of the 12 states that are now exploring legislation for a new oral health workforce, 11 are considering dental hygiene-based models1.
-Research indicates that DTs provide safe care, and within their scope of practice, their clinical competence is comparable to that of dentists2.
-Moreover, there is evidence to suggest that they improve access to dental care3, an issue of particular importance given the significant psychosocial^{4-7} and whole health^{8-11} consequences of poor oral health, and given that the Affordable Care Act and accountable care organizations may increase demand for dental care^{12,13}.
-As oral health disparities continue to plague the American healthcare system14, many advocate for the introduction of DTs with the goal of increasing access, lowering costs, and improving efficiency.
+Mid-level dental providers, commonly referred to as dental therapists (DTs), are members of dental teams in countries such as Australia, Canada, the United Kingdom, New Zealand, and the Netherlands.
+In the United States, DTs practice only in Alaska and Minnesota, and were recently approved to practice in Maine.
+DTs provide preventive oral health services, and also perform a limited set of irreversible procedures which in the United States have historically been performed only by dentists, such as preparing and placing fillings and routine extractions.
+They typically work in safety net or underserved settings under the general supervision of, or in collaborative agreements with, dentists.
+The recent adoption of accreditation standards by the Commission on Dental Accreditation has reignited a debate surrounding the state-by state legalization of DTs in the United States.
+Of the 12 states that are now exploring legislation for a new oral health workforce, 11 are considering a dental hygiene-based models.
+Research indicates that DTs provide safe care, and within their scope of practice, their clinical competence is comparable to that of dentists.
+Moreover, there is evidence to suggest that they improve access to dental care, an issue of particular importance given the significant psychosocial and whole health consequences of poor oral health, and given that the Affordable Care Act and accountable care organizations may increase demand for dental care $^{12, 13}$ .
+As oral health disparities continue to plague the American healthcare system $^{14}$ , many advocate for the introduction of DTs with the goal of increasing access, lowering costs, and improving efficiency.